Page 326 - ALTA Endorsements Guide

 C. Lines of Possession and Improvements along the Boundaries

 i.
-The character and location of evidence of possession or occupation along the perimeter of the surveyed property, both by the occupants of
+The character and location of evidence of possession or occupation along the perimeter of the surveyed property, both by the occupants

 ii.
-Unless physical access is restricted, the character and location of all walls, buildings, fences, and other improvements within five feet
+Unless physical access is restricted, the character and location of all walls, buildings, fences, and other improvements within five feet of

-to be evidence of possession or occupation pursuant to Section 5.C.i.
+by the surveyor to be evidence of possession or occupation pursuant to Section 5.C.i.

 iii.
 Without expressing a legal opinion as to the ownership or nature of the potential encroachment, the evidence, location, and extent of